ashleymavericks/speaking-geo-assistant-backend/README.md

 Redhat : bit by bit Hackathon

-This is the backend of Speaking Geo-GP assistant.
+This is the backend of Speaking Geo HUDD assistant.

 ### Following is our tech-stack: